reactjs/react.dev/content/tutorial/tutorial.md

 The `onClick` assignment uses the new JavaScript [arrow function](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) syntax.
 Note that we're passing a function as the `onClick` prop.
 Passing `onClick={alert('click')}` would fire the alert immediately instead of when a Square is clicked.

-React components can have state by setting `this.state` in their constructors. `this.state` should be considered as a private member of a React component.
+React components can have state by setting `this.state` in their constructors. `this.state` should be considered as private to a React component that it's defined in.
 Let's store the current value of the Square in `this.state`, and change it when the Square is clicked.

 First, we'll add a constructor to the class to initialize the state: